helgovic/Gradle-for-Delphi/README.md

 In the "Exclude from final jar" enter libs/directories/class's that are not to be included in the final jar file.
 It can be test or compile time dependensies.

 Add repositories needed for your project in "Repositories".
-Repository difinitions are global, but needs to be assigned to the project.

 Create JNI file by clicking "Create JNI pas file".